MrAnthonyGit/First-API-Nodejs/README.md

 This project includes a home page, an about page, a contact page.

 The project also includes a 404 page to handle errors when a page is not found.
+This page is displayed when a user tries to access a page that does not exist like "https://first-api-nodejs.vercel.app/ANYTHING".